starwit-trainings/java-basics/02-java-intro/Readme.md

 * Rewrite method readingInput such, that input is returned as a value, if input is a number.
 Remove log output from that method and move that output to main method.

 ### On data types
 Storing data in variables is essential for any programming language.
 This example provides help, to understand Java's build-in types and how you use them.
+[Here](https://www.w3schools.com/java/java_data_types.asp) is an overview of primitive types.
 ```bash
     cd data
     mvn clean package